OJB-Quantum/Critical-Questions/README.md

-# Effective-Google-Search-Tips (Keywords)
+# Critical Questions (Keywords)

 [![License](https://img.shields.io/badge/Creative_Commons-License-green)](https://choosealicense.com/licenses/cc-by-4.0) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OJB-Quantum/Effective-Google-Search-Tips/main)

-A list of terms that can be entered into a search bar on a browser (https://www.google.com/search?q=) and return results that provide useful and critical information in various formats.
+A list of terms that can be asked or entered into a search bar on a browser (https://www.google.com/search?q=) and return useful and critical information in various formats.
 (I compiled this list over a number of years through trial and error).
 It is likely that this can be used to inspire a way to ask critical questions in general as well.

-http://www.acgov.org/searchhelp.htm is a good starting point, but also not the end.
-Therefore, the list I created below can be viewed supplementary.
+http://www.acgov.org/searchhelp.htm is a nice starting point, but not the end.
+Therefore, the list I created below can be viewed as supplementary.

 _________________________________________________________________________________________________________________________________________________________________